Uriel Sebree: Valparaíso riots

 In September 1889 he was made the executive officer of USS Baltimore, again under Captain Schley.
 Both men were still serving aboard the Baltimore when its sailors were attacked in Valparaiso, Chile in October 1891, and gave testimony toward the events during the later investigation.

 From September 1892 to July 1893, Sebree served as assistant to the inspector of the 3rd Lighthouse District.

 Sebree taught at the Academy from 1893 to 1896.
 At the end of his time there, he was briefly given command of USS Wheeling (PG-14) before being put in command of the Thetis, which was doing survey work off the coast of California.
 In 1897 he was promoted to commander.
 During the Spanish–American War, Sebree again commanded the Wheeling in the Pacific for the duration of the war.
 His assignment was to patrol the coast of Alaska and the Aleutian Islands, far from both the Caribbean and Pacific theaters of the war, and he saw no significant action.
 After the war, he was transferred to the 12th Lighthouse District as an inspector.

 American Samoa

 On October 9, 1901, Sebree was promoted to captain and received orders to travel to American Samoa to take command of USS Abarenda (AC-13) and to be commandant of the United States Naval Station Tutuila.
 Three days later, he was promoted to captain.
 At this time the commandant of the naval station was considered the acting governor of the territory as Congress had not yet formalized the U.S. Navy's role there.
 Sebree was the replacement for Commandant Benjamin Franklin Tilley, who had recently had charges brought against him for immorality and drunkenness.
 While Sebree was in transit to the islands, Tilley was tried and acquitted of the charges against him but the decision to replace him was not changed.
 Captain Sebree arrived in Samoa and took up his new post on November 27, 1901.

+During his administration, Sebree made numerous requests to both Washington and the U.S. Navy that went unanswered.
+He suggested that the U.S. Congress appoint a committee to visit the islands to create a development plan for the territory, but received no response.
+Perceived as overly critical by the U.S. Navy, he was relieved of the captaincy of the USS Abarenda to focus solely on his role as Governor.
+His request for the publicization of his designation as Governor was also ignored.
+Additionally, he left office without receiving satisfactory responses to his other recommendations, such as establishing a public school system and hiring doctors.

+During his administration, Sebree's government initiated the prohibition of various Samoan traditions deemed "generally considered wrong by civilized nations."
+Additionally, his administration intervened in conflicts over chiefly titles, typically endorsing candidates who were more cooperative.
+In a 1902 statement, Governor Sebree remarked, “the natives are naturally very suspicious of white men… They are, in many ways, like children… the Samoan is naturally lazy.”